nx-js/observer-util/README.md

 - Node: 6 and above
 - Chrome: 49 and above (after browserified)
 - Firefox: 38 and above (after browserified)
-- Safari: Technical Preview, 10 and above (after browserified)
+- Safari: 10 and above (after browserified)
 - Edge: 12 and above (after browserified)
 - Opera: 36 and above (after browserified)
 - IE is not supported